angrinord/VikingComm-Android/README.md

 git clone https://gitlab.linphone.org/BC/public/linphone-sdk.git
 ```

 2. Build the SDK.
+(Consult the linphone-sdk/README for details and install dependencies.)
 In linux, the commands should be something like this:
 ```
 ANDROID_SDK=/path/to/Android/Sdk
 ANDROID_NDK=/path/to/Android/Sdk/ndk-bundle